Additional Book Information

 by William Gaddis, introduction by Joy Williams

 At the center of J R is J R Vansant, a very average sixth grader from Long Island with torn sneakers, a runny nose, and a juvenile fascination with junk-mail get-rich-quick offers.
-Responding to one, he sees a small return; soon, he is a running a massive Ponzi scheme out of a phone booth in the school hallway.
-Everyone from the school staff to the municipal government to the squabbling heirs of a player-piano company to the titans of Wall Street and the politicians in Washington will be caught up in endlessly ballooning bubble of the J R Company.
+Responding to one, he sees a small return; soon, he is running a paper empire out of a phone booth in the school hallway.
+Everyone from the school staff to the municipal government to the squabbling heirs of a player-piano company to the titans of Wall Street and the politicians in Washington will be caught up in the endlessly ballooning bubble of the J R Family of Companies.

-First published in 1975, J R is an appallingly funny and all-too-prophetic depiction of America’s romance with finance.
+First published in 1975 and winner of the National Book Award in 1976, J R is an appallingly funny and all-too-prophetic depiction of America’s romance with finance.
 It is also a book about suburban development and urban decay, divorce proceedings and disputed wills, the crumbling facade of Western civilization and the impossible demands of love and art, with characters ranging from the earnest young composer Edward Bast to the berserk publicist Davidoff.
 Told almost entirely through dialogue, William Gaddis’s novel is both a literary tour de force and an unsurpassed reckoning with the way we live now.

 No other novel I know of catches up so much of contemporary reality, or renders it so exactly, and with such telling detail.